Unveiling the Atomic Heart: Determining the Number of Protons in Magnesium (Mg)

 Q: Can the number of protons in a magnesium atom ever change?

-A: No. The number of protons in an atom defines its element.
+A: No. On the flip side, the number of protons in an atom defines its element.
 Changing the number of protons would fundamentally change the element itself; it would no longer be magnesium.

 Q: What happens if an atom loses or gains electrons?